kuzzleio/documentation-old/src/guide/essentials/security.md

 # Configuring Security

-Kuzzle Backend provides a full set of functionalities to configure fine-grained permissions to your data.
+Kuzzle provides a full set of functionalities to configure fine-grained permissions to your data.

 ---

 ## Initial Setup

-When Kuzzle Backend is first installed there is no administrator account and anonymous users (i.e. unauthenticated users) have administrative privileges.
+When Kuzzle is first installed there is no administrator account and anonymous users (i.e. unauthenticated users) have administrative privileges.

-To secure your Kuzzle Backend installation you will need to create an administrator account by either using the [Kuzzle Console]({{ site_base_path }}guide/essentials/running-console/#create-an-admin-account ) or using the [CLI]({{ site_base_path }}guide/essentials/cli/#createfirstadmin) tool.
+To secure your Kuzzle installation you will need to create an administrator account by either using the [Kuzzle Console]({{ site_base_path }}guide/essentials/running-console/#create-an-admin-account ) or using the [CLI]({{ site_base_path }}guide/essentials/cli/#createfirstadmin) tool.

 Once the administrator account is created, you can remove anonymous access rights and properly secure your installation.
 You can then use the Kuzzle Console or Kuzzle API to create new users and assign them permissions.